CraftomeCJ/learningJournal/April2002/learningJournal20220426.md

 <!-- - [] I will do [most important work task here] with my laptop at 10am in the office table -->
 <!-- - [] I will do [second important work task here] with my laptop at 2pm in the office table -->
 <!-- - [] I will do [third important work task here] with my laptop at 4pm in the office table -->
-- [x] I will plan and write next day daily goals for 20min at 10.40pm in the study table today
+- [x] I will complete writing Learning Journal for 70 minutes at 11pm in my study table in my bedroom today
-- [x] I will write Daily Journal for 70 minutes at 11pm in my study table in my bedroom today
+- [x] I will plan and write next day daily goals for 20min at 12.10pm in the study table today
 <!-- Home Life => 1 task -->
 <!-- [] I will do [grocery shopping, laundry, cooking, entertainment, gardening, pay bills, travel arrangements, organizing goal, etc etc] at 9pm in my house/supermarket today -->
 <!-- Friendships => 1 task -->